Document Type : Original Article

 Laboratoire de Biochimie des Aliments et de Nutrition, Faculté des Sciences et Techniques, Université de Kara, BP: 43 Kara, Togo

 Background: Inadequate diet and illness were immediate causes of malnutrition.
 Dietary diversity helps to ensure adequate intake of essential nutrients and promotes good health.
 Challenge is to maintain adequate nutrients intake during all periods.
 The primary study objective was to determine the toddlers’ dietary diversity and its determinants in

 different agricultural periods.

-Methods: A 24 hours open recall was used to collect all foods eaten by toddlers.
+Methods: In this repeated cross-sectional study, a 24 hours open recall was used to collect all foods eaten by toddlers.
 These data were collected three times in households at the Centre-West region of Burkina Faso.
 The dietary diversity score (DDS) equals the number of food groups consumed.
 The toddler’s dietary diversity was low when DDSrecommended by WHO.
 The associations between toddlers’ DDS with periodicity, sociodemographic, and economic variables were determined.